-- Guarantees all tuition payments for the chosen program in which he or she has enrolled. - 2.
-Should a student be in default of payment under this agreement that student shall be responsible for any and all reasonable costs of collection, including but not limited to attorney's fees, collection agency fees, etc.
+- 1. Guarantee all tuition payments for your chosen program. - In case of default on payment, you will be responsible for all reasonable costs of collection, including but not limited to attorney's fees and collection agency fees.

-Any delinquency in tuition payment may be reported to the credit bureaus.
+Please note that any delinquency in tuition payment may be reported to credit bureaus.

-Late Payment Fees
+Late Payment Rules